RaphaelHebert/nsdpy/READMEfunctions.txt

 		 exp:'66af22581a26c4fdc8e74788e8562502a308'

 OPTIONS:
-	-args.FEATURE(BOOL):if the function should writes a text file with the feature table or not -args.TAXIDS(BOOL):if the function should writes a text file with the accession numbers and their TaxIDS table or not -verb(INT): verbose or quiet options
+	-args.CDS(BOOL):if the function should writes a text file with the CDS fasta file or not -args.TAXIDS(BOOL):if the function should writes a text file with the accession numbers and their TaxIDS table or not -verb(INT): verbose or quiet options
 	-genelist(list): list of genes to be found